CogStack/CogStack-Pipeline/docs/examples/index.md

 ## Common and reusable components

 The directory `docker-common` contains some common components and microservice configuration files that are used within all the examples (see [Running CogStack](#running-cogstack)).
 These components include:
+* PostgreSQL databases,
 * ElasticSearch node,
 * Kibana webservice dashboard,
-* nginx reverse proxy,
+* nginx reverse proxy service,
-* PostgreSQL databases.
+* Fkuentd logging driver.

 ## Examples